aws-ia/taskcat/README.md

 ### Non-standard credentials

-Taskcat leverages the credential mechanisms of the AWS CLI, with the exception of environment variables.
+taskcat leverages the credential mechanisms of the AWS CLI, with the exception of environment variables.
 To integrate advanced credential handling (such as AWS SSO), [please see issue #596 for an example]( https://github.com/aws-quickstart/taskcat/issues/596)

 ### Configuration files
 The configuration files required for taskcat have changed, to ease migration, if taskcat